Seteeri/Particle/snippets/notes/PICOLISP.md

 * Mailing list:
   * Does the emulator slowdown apply to 32-bit only?
 Is there speed penalty on x86-64?
   * WASM backend/implementation
-  * RPython implementation
-  * Something like disassemble function?
+  * Something like disassemble function? -> No bytecode
-  * Image dumping
+  * Image dumping -> RD/WR/PR + STR/ANY
     * Default DB provide this?
     * Dump heap and reload heap
   * How to delete symbol?
+  * Struct does not have 'H' for shorts?

 * Migrate Protoform to PicoLisp
+  * Remove sending init params mmap -> Render will load on startup
+  * Remove sending init tex -> Render will load on startup
   * Model
     * Math library
+    * Refactor params into files like glyphs
+    * Task manager
+      * Are tasks coroutines basically???
-    * Spawn processes
+    * Epoll
   * Libinput
   * Controller
   * Render
+    * Make sure no TCP_NODELAY
+  * Spawn processes -> Test!
   * Wayland
   * Port dependencies; pull code from rosetta code as baseline